dotnet/csharplang/proposals/low-level-struct-improvements.md

 A `ref` field can be combined with `readonly` modifiers in the following ways:

-- `readonly ref`: this is a field that cannot be ref re-assigned outside a constructor or `init` methods.
+- `readonly ref`: this is a field that cannot be ref reassigned outside a constructor or `init` methods.
 It can be value assigned though outside those contexts
-- `ref readonly`: this is a field that can be ref re-assigned but cannot be value assigned at any point.
-This how an `in` parameter could be ref re-assigned to a `ref` field.
+- `ref readonly`: this is a field that can be ref reassigned but cannot be value assigned at any point.
+This how an `in` parameter could be ref reassigned to a `ref` field.
 - `readonly ref readonly`: a combination of `ref readonly` and `readonly ref`.

 ```c#